Dm-Rb/photos_store_tg_bot/README.md

 backup_files_on_google_drive=1           # 1=enable, 0=disable GD backups
 clear_local_disk_after_backup=0          # 1=delete local files after backup, 0=leave all files in temporary directory
 ````
+You will also need a "credentials.json" file, which must be generated in your Google Console if you plan to use Google Drive for file backups.

 ![1](https://github.com/user-attachments/assets/22165a7d-d3d7-41b3-a784-c794ce0ccb1e)
 ![2](https://github.com/user-attachments/assets/e1ae9c92-ef1f-4568-9f58-d4397e0ca1fd)